 UPDATE 27 FEBRUARY 2015: To renew pressure on Lebanon to grant women the equal right to pass on their nationality, on 16 January 2015, Equality Now and the Lebanese Committee for the Follow-up on Women’s Issues raised the issue with the UN Committee on the Elimination of All Forms of Discrimination.

 In our joint submission , we noted that though some rights for children and spouses of Lebanese women married to non-nationals had been granted, except for a provision allowing for three year residency permits, these civil rights still wait to be implemented.
 Moreover, this is not enough.
 All discrimination that treats Lebanese women and men differently under the nationality law must be eliminated.
 Therefore, we asked the Committee to push Lebanon to supply concrete plans and timeline to end this ongoing human rights violation.
-The Committee will be holding a pre-review of Lebanon in March in advance of a country visit scheduled for the Fall.

 UPDATE 11 FEBRUARY 2013: The Ministerial Committee established to study Lebanon’s nationality law has failed to meet the aspirations of Lebanese women married to non-nationals.
 In a disappointing decision, the Ministerial Committee concluded on 14 December 2012 that Lebanese women should not be granted the right to pass their nationality to their children and spouses, a decision made public on 16 January 2013.
 Instead, it recommended to the Prime Minister that restrictions on children of Lebanese women married to non-nationals relating to resident permits, education, work in the private sector and access to state medical care should be eased.
 If implemented, these recommendations are welcome in that they should alleviate the hardships experienced by the children of Lebanese women married to non-Lebanese men.
 However, campaigners still want removed, once and for all, the discrimination that treats Lebanese women and men differently under the nationality law.